kianryan/kianryan.github.io/_posts/2022-11-09-from-twitter-to-mastodon-on-your-jekyll-home-page.md

 reference), Jekyll users can drop it in to assets/js and add it to their JS assets through base.html.

 Let me know if it's been a help.

+>  __Edit:__ - I've added a null check to the alt text, and it will now display all image types.